 - To take every care of your login details and password, for security reasons, by:

 - Keeping your login details confidential at all times and not allowing anyone else to use them for any purpose

 - Changing your password regularly

 - Ensuring your password is difficult for someone else to guess — i.e. is a 'strong' password, including at least one number and at least one letter.

 Use of login

-- Your login is solely for accessing NLS licensed digital collections and password protected services.
+- Your login is needed for accessing the Library's eResources and password protected services

-- We do not guarantee that you can access any particular resource or service, due to the publishers' licensing restrictions and to circumstances beyond our control.
+- We cannnot guarantee you access to any particular resource or service, due to the publishers' licensing restrictions or circumstances beyond our control.